Ordinary Australians are being screwed by the tax system – but you’re not allowed to know that.

 “Claiming the release of the estimates might be ‘misleading or confusing’, Mr Costello has invoked special powers to block material sought under Freedom of Information laws.”

-News Limited Chief Executive John Hartigan gave Costello a belting over the matter in a speech to the Australian Press Council at the time, and the matter faded from our minds.
+News Limited Chief Executive John Hartigan gave Costello a belting over the matter in a speech to the Australian Press Council you can find at http://www.crikey.com.au/media/2003/12/04-0004.html – and the matter seems set to continue.

 “John Howard’s battlers are going backwards, with new tax research showing that lower and middle-income earners suffered a reduction in real incomes of up to $430 a year between 2000 and 2001,” Patricia Karvelas and John Kerin reported.